 Go, Solo

-On the other side of the coin, when was the last time you travelled by yourself?
+Conversely, when was the last time you took a solo trip?
 People have a phobia of doing anything without someone by their side, but there are plenty of benefits to branching out and flying solo.
+You will be out of your comfort zone; in fact, you may question your choice for the first few days.
+But good things will come from it.
+Without a friend to lean on, you’ll do what you like and talk to more strangers.

 For a Cultural Event